GeneralEmbeddedCLibraries/cli/README.md

 "root/middleware/nvm/nvm/src/nvm.h"
 ```

+## **Limitations**

+### **1. ASCII Base Interface**
+CLI is ASCII based communication interface therefore all received command shall be fully in ASCII format.
+Limitation here is that CLI module do no support binary data stream in command attributes nor in comamnd name.

 ## **General Embedded C Libraries Ecosystem**
 In order to be part of *General Embedded C Libraries Ecosystem* this module must be placed in following path: